-As part of reasonably assuring whether the District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
+As part of reasonably assuring whether the District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the financial statements.
 However, opining on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
-The results of our tests disclosed an instance of noncompliance or other matters we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2019-002.
+The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.

-District's Responses to Findings
+District's Response to Findings

-The District's responses to the findings identified in our audit are described in the accompanying schedule of findings and/or corrective action plan.
-We did not subject the District's responses to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+The District's response to the finding identified in our audit is described in the accompanying schedule of findings and corrective action plan.
+We did not subject the District's response to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.